 - Students must meet the eligibility criteria set by the NSW Government. (see the Post-school VET page).

 - As the student fee is set by the NSW Government the actual fee for individual students depends on a number of circumstances and will be confirmed after you apply.
 The fee is compulsory and cannot be varied.

 - It’s important to note also, that this will count as your first Certificate III qualification completed post-school.
 If you then decide to do another qualification that is subsidised under Smart and Skilled you will pay a slightly higher student fee.
 However, if you enrol in a Diploma, an Advanced Diploma or, in some cases, a Certificate IV qualification, you may be eligible for a VET FEE-HELP loan.

 Other Course Requirements / Equipment / What to Wear

 Equipment: All students must have a fully charged laptop in good working order (not a tablet).
 It is recommended that students also bring a charger.
-IDT students must have a PC-based laptop with MS Office locally installed (including Excel).
-Students who do not have access to this, must notify the Coordinator at SCCVC so that a loan laptop can be arranged.
+IDT students must have a laptop with MS Office locally installed (including Excel).
+Students who do not have access to this, must notify the teacher to discuss alternative arrangements.